shreytheshreyas/tp/docs/UserGuide.md

 ### 4.1.7.
 Deleting a task: `delete` (Sean)
 As your project evolves, you might soon find certain tasks unnecessary or outdated.

-Easily delete a task from the task list with the delete command.
+Easily delete a task from the task list with the delete command!

 > :exclamation: The task must exist in the task list before it can be deleted.